 Almost two-thirds of our waste is organic material produced as a by-product of the brewing process.
 This includes spent grains, waste yeast and trub (a residue created from the brewing process).
-Spent grain represents the largest by-product in the brewing process.
-All our spent grain for both KBL and BBL is further reused as it is given to local farmers for use as animal feed.
+Spent grain represents the largest byproduct in the brewing process.
+All our spent grain for both KBL and BBL is further reused as it is sold to local farmers for use as animal feed.
 All waste yeast produced for the period was sold on for further reuse.

-Last year 13% of general site waste produced from our clear beer and sparkling soft drinks operations was recycled.
-Last year, 85% of waste generated from our operations was either resold or recycled.
+Last year 23% of general site waste (paper, plastics, metal, cullet, pallets and crates) produced from our clear beer and sparkling soft drinks operations was recycled and 86% of waste generated from our operations was either resold or recycled.
+This represents a 16% improvement on prior and is in part a result of the selling off and disposal of obsolete waste steel that had accrued from changes and upgrades in production line configurations.